 - Full sun to partial shade

-*We had a cute little bunny live among the leaves for a month in May with no damage!
+*Years ago, we had a cute little bunny live among the Japanese Anemone leaves for a month in May with no damage!

 Where to find Japanese Anemone Party Dress